- Australian TAC

 - Observers must also pay for their overseas telephone calls.
 Please settle debts with Adminstration in the AAT Reception before your departure; the AAO accepts Visa, MasterCard and Bankcard.
 These charges are separate from the accommodation charges payable to the ANU Lodge.

 ATAC can award time to over-ride programs.
 The guidelines under which these programs operate can be found here.
-In general, no one scheduled program can be over-ridden for more than 3 hours without payback.

 - Dome Safety: The following is excerpt is taken from the AAT Safety Guidelines which every observer will find on their desk when they arrive at the AAT.
 Observers must follow these guidelines at all times.